Edinburgh diners help Salvation Army tackle homelessness

-Diners at an Edinburgh restaurant are raising money to help The Salvation Army tackle homelessness in the capital.
+Diners at an Edinburgh restaurant have raised money to help tackle homelessness in the city.

-Iain Wilson, service manager at the Pleasance Lifehouse said: "We are honoured that the Hard Rock Cafe has decided to support our work in this way.
-The money raised will help enable us to continue offering compassionate support, a listening ear and practical help to many homeless men and women in the city.
+Iain Wilson, service manager at the Pleasance Lifehouse (centre for homeless people), said: "We are honoured that the Hard Rock Cafe has decided to support our work in this way.

-“Like all Salvation Army lifehouses around the UK, the Pleasance Lifehouse offers people more than just a bed for the night.
-It provides a safe space for people to take control of their lives and make positive choices.
+“Our lifehouses offer people more than just a bed for the night.
+They provide a safe space for them to take control of their lives and make positive choices.

 "We have a great relationship with the Hard Rock Cafe and the staff there.
 I’d like to thank them for all their help over the past few years and I hope we can continue to count on their help for many more years to come."